misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ![Load Balancer Target Group](../images/alb-example-0.png)

 Then I created a listener that watches for a path, and a querystring with a key of `token` and a random value.
-The value is somewhat random to give myself a little more security.
+The value is random to give myself a little more security.

 Here's an example of how the listener might look: